stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

     50GB/s.
 So any job with high data performance requirements will take advantage from using `$SCRATCH` for I/O.

-    We recommend using `$SCRATCH` to reference your group home directory in scripts, rather than its explicit path.
+    We recommend using `$SCRATCH` to reference your scratch directory in scripts, rather than its explicit path.

 **Check quota usage**